Chiamaka/100-days-of-code/daily-learnings.md

 **I didnt know anything, I just read but I still wont count it.
 For this reason, I have decided to deduct a day from my progress which is day 12 and redo it**

 ##Day 12: January 15 2017
 **Task**: Redo the google mail sign in page with pure HTML and CSS.
+[Here is the code](https://github.com/Chiamaka/HTML-CSS-challenge/tree/master/Google%20SignIn)
 **Learnings**: Been reading [Ire's Blog](https://bitsofco.de).
 I have learnt alot about meta tags, charset, viewport, css font sizes.
 So I decided to willingly incorporate what I have learnt from reading the blog into my code.
 I made use of `rem` units which is better than `em` because it uses the base font that you specified in the `html` tag.
 Its very great for controlling font sizes in responsive modes.
 I also used `flexbox` to arrange the elements on the page further consolidating my understanding of it.
 It really is fun and easy to use.
 **Feeling**: I feel really good.
 I want to up my HTML and CSS game and I believe I'm on the right track.
 It might seem like its trivial but repetition and continuity makes perfect.